Beanzilla/oreveins/README.md

 The textures/oreveins_overlay.png image is MIT however most of the mods/games this mod by default can interface/use provide a different license.

+## Safety Update

+* This mod now places a safer version of technic's uranium ore (removed radioactivity), it's textures are different to indicate it is not the same ore.

 ![screenshot](screenshot.png)

 ## What's in the box